 In order to get a Kenya visa, travelers must fill out the Kenya visa application for U.S. citizens with the required information (such as their personal details, passport details, travel plans, name of parents, and a few security questions).

 Afterward, travelers must submit their application and wait approximately two to three business days (48 hours) in order to receive their approved visa in their email inbox.
 The Kenyan single entry visa is valid for 3 months before you travel.
 A Kenya visa for U.S. citizens permits a stay of up to 90 days.
 If travelers wish to stay longer than 90 days, they must apply in-person for an extension at the Immigration Headquarters in Nairobi (Address: Nyayo House 20th floor, Kenyatta Avenue/Uhuru Highway).
-The Visa extension is granted for an additional 90 days.
+A Visa extension may be granted twice for up to an additional 90 days in Kenya.

 Travelers are advised to make sure to print out a copy of their eVisa in case the immigration officer requires it when passing through immigration upon arrival.